 - EMPA U6233 International Political Economy, 2018.
 This course surveys the politics of international economic relations.
-It examines the principal conceptual approaches in the field of international political economy and basic elements of several key substantive issue areas such as money, finance, trade, development, investment, and globalization. - PEPM U4050 Global Leadership Development 2020-2023.
-This mid-career global leadership development course provides intensive, collaborative, and highly interactive hands-on instruction, constructive evaluation, and ample opportunities to transform theory into practice.
-Students will acquire a variety of leadership skills in global contexts, including cross-cultural negotiation strategies, consensus building, collaborative facilitation, persuasion, inclusionary leadership, design-thinking-based problem-solving techniques, and public speaking in knowledge-intensive industries. - EMPA U6510 Managing Social and Economic Risk, 2014-2017.
+It examines the principal conceptual approaches in the field of international political economy and basic elements of several key substantive issue areas such as money, finance, trade, development, investment, and globalization. - EMPA U6510 Managing Social and Economic Risk, 2014-2017.
 This graduatelevel course examined when, how, and why governments play the roles of risk managers to reallocate or reduce socio-economic risks.
 It introduced students to the fundamental theories, methodological perspectives, and recent research in the field of political economy of redistribution and inequality. - PEPM U6710 Building Welfare States in East Asia, 2014.
 This seminar offered a detailed examination of recent research on the political economy of redistribution in East Asian countries (China, Japan, South Korea, Taiwan, Hong Kong, and Singapore) and explored why they have shown markedly divergent responses. - Political Economy of Japan, Harvard University, 2013.
 This course explored the interaction of political parties, the bureaucracy, interest groups, and the media, with an emphasis on the ongoing transformation of the Japanese political and economic systems.
 The class combined lectures, discussion, small group exercises, and case study presentations. - Senior Thesis Evaluation, the Department of Government at Harvard University, 2013.
 Evaluated senior theses for the comparative politics section and provided students with suggestions for reading materials, appropriate methodologies, and the basic conceptualization of their research projects.

-SELECTED EXECUTIVE EDUCATION TEACHING
+SELECTED EXECUTIVE EDUCATION (TEACHING AND/OR DIRECTING)